Ringmast4r/follow-the-white-rabbit/README.md

 ## 🕵️ Easter Eggs & References

-This game is packed with references to both *The Matrix* trilogy and *Alice in Wonderland*/*Through the Looking-Glass*.
-Here are just a few:
+This game is packed with references to both *The Matrix* trilogy and *Alice in Wonderland*/*Through the Looking-Glass*:

 ### Matrix References
 - Red pill / Blue pill choice
 - "Follow the White Rabbit"
 - Agent Smith, Jones, Brown
-- The Oracle's kitchen & cookie
+- The Oracle's cookie
 - "There is no spoon"
-- Morpheus as guide/Cheshire Cat
 - Switch character (white + pink)
 - "Know Thyself" plaque
 - Liquid mirror / Looking Glass Server
 - Red Queen as system firewall
-- Nebuchadnezzar references

 ### Alice in Wonderland References
 - White Rabbit's pocket watch / "I'm late!"